Big Country: Farewell tour and Adamson's death

 Adamson returned for the band's 'Final Fling' farewell tour, culminating in a sold-out concert at Glasgow's Barrowland Ballroom on 31 May 2000.
 They played what turned out to be their last gig in Kuala Lumpur, Malaysia, in October that year.

 In November 2001, Adamson disappeared again.
 Appeals were put on the Big Country website asking for Adamson to call home and speak to anyone in the band, the management company, or his ex-wife.
 The website also requested that any fans who might have been 'harbouring' the singer to contact the management company and alert them to his whereabouts.
-Mark Brzezicki and Tony Butler had indicated they were concerned, but the reason Big Country had lasted so long was they stayed out of one another's personal lives, and both later noted they were unaware of the extent of Adamson's problems.
-He was found dead in a room at the Best Western Plaza Hotel in Honolulu, Hawaii on 16 December 2001, having been believed to have died by suicide.
+Mark Brzezicki and Tony Butler had indicated they were concerned, but the reason Big Country had lasted so long was that they stayed out of one another's personal lives, and both later noted they were unaware of the extent of Adamson's problems.
+Adamson was found dead in a room at the Best Western Plaza Hotel in Honolulu, Hawaii, on 16 December 2001; he is believed to have died by suicide.

-A memorial to Adamson was held at Carnegie Hall, Dunfermline in January 2002, followed by a tribute concert at Glasgow Barrowlands in May.
+A memorial to Adamson was held at Carnegie Hall, Dunfermline, in January 2002, followed by a tribute concert at Glasgow Barrowlands in May.
 It brought together the remaining members of both Big Country and Skids; Adamson's teenage children, Callum and Kirsten; as well as Steve Harley, Runrig, Simon Townshend, Midge Ure and Bill Nelson.